gabmar97/patternZipper/README.md

 * Matches files that contain a '-' and end in jpg

 * Only can move directory one level

+Instructions
+---
+* Code currently only tested with Ubuntu bash
+Use: python3 regexFileMover.py directoryPath